CS2613-FA23/explorationactivity1-gopikashrivastav/markdown.md

 • Snippets of code and examples of output should be given here.

+    [refer to samplecv.py for code snippets]

 4. When was it created?

+    Officially launched in 1999 the OpenCV project was initially an Intel Research initiative to advance CPU-intensive applications, part of a series of projects including real-time ray tracing and 3D display walls.

 5. Why did you select this package/library?